-When I was a young actor I studied in New York with a great teacher named Elizabeth Dillon.
-Sometimes, when a scene that we’d been assigned wasn’t working she would stop us and then, parodying a bad director, would tell us to just make it louder, faster, and funnier.
-Of course, she, a master of script analysis, would never instruct us to do something external like that, but rather, would plumb the lines of the play for clues to the desires of the characters and how any biographical information that the playwright has given us impacted their actions.
+When I was young I studied acting at HB Studio in New York with a teacher named Elizabeth Dillon.
+Sometimes, when a scene that we’d been assigned wasn’t working she would stop us and then, parodying a bad director yell, “Louder!
+Faster!
+Funnier!”
+Of course, she, a master of script analysis, would never instruct us to actually do something external like that, but rather, would plumb the lines of the play for clues to the desires of the characters and how any biographical information that the playwright has given us impacted their actions.

 She impressed upon us that the truth lying within each character would dictate how we thought, walked, and talked as well as to what length we would go to achieve the goal of the character in each beat of the script.
-She knew that a good director, after realizing something wasn’t working, would mine the script for a possible motivation or character trait that might inform the characters actions, and then offer up that insight to the actor, allowing him or her to internalize that into their work, which would then lead them to the result which the director desired.
+She knew that a good director, after realizing something wasn’t working, would mine the script for a possible motivation or trait that might inform the character’s actions, and then offer up that insight to the actor, allowing them to internalize that into their work, which would then lead to the result that the director desired.

-In real life we do this when we cease to live authentic lives and quit heeding the promptings of our heart; when we start to identify with the external world—the realm of illusion—rather than with the internal/eternal abode of the Holy One which is within us.
-When we feel that something is no longer working in our lives (often a feeling that we don’t measure up to some standard of success or beauty that is propagated by our culture and the media) we’ll attempt a superficial fix, just like the director.
+In real life we do this when we cease to live authentic lives and quit heeding the promptings of our heart; when we start to identify with the external world—the realm of illusion—rather than with the internal/eternal abode of the Holy One that is within us.
+When we feel that something in our lives is no longer working, often a feeling that we don’t measure up to some standard of success or beauty that is propagated by our culture and the media, we’ll attempt to make a superficial fix, just like the director.
 “I’ll lose weight.”
 “I’ll switch jobs.”
 “I’ll work harder.”

 Louder, faster, funnier?

 - How do you compare yourself to the ideals that are presented by our culture via the media?

 - What would it take for you to accept yourself as you are?

 Please leave a comment below or ask a question.
 If you want to share this reflection use one of the tabs found below.